Hugh Adlington - Senior Lecturer, Department of English

 Renaissance writers and their later readers.

-George Lukowski - Reader in Polish History, Department of History
+George Lukowski - Professor of Polish History, Department of History

 Eighteenth-century Poland, its history and partition; the Polish-Lithuanian nobility.